 ON THIS PAGE: You will find some questions to ask your doctor or other members of your health care team, to help you better understand you diagnosis, treatment plan, and overall care.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Talking often with the doctor is important to make informed decisions about your health care.
 These suggested questions are a starting point to help you learn more about your care and treatment.
 You are also encouraged to ask additional questions that are important to you.
 You may want to print this list and bring it to your next appointment, or download Cancer.Net’s free mobile app for an e-list and other interactive tools to help manage your care.

 - What is my diagnosis?

 - Can you explain my pathology report (laboratory test results) to me?

 - Where is the best place for me to be treated?

 - Am I a candidate for an ALLO stem cell transplantation, and when should it be considered?

 - What clinical trials are open to me?

 - What treatment plan do you recommend?
 Why?